 Which information is important to include during the oral end-of-shift or handoff reporting?
 Select all that apply.

-The client experienced an increased pain level while ambulating, requiring an extra dose of pain medication.The client took a shower.The client visited with family.The client ate a small lunch.a client develops an anaphylactic reaction after receiving morphine. the nurse would take which actions? select all that apply.
+The client experienced an increased pain level while ambulating, requiring an extra dose of pain medication.The client took a shower.The client visited with family.The client ate a small lunch.which physiological factors can place an 83-year-old client at risk for acute kidney injury? select all that apply.

 #SPJ4